IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb_monitor.rst

   expected_codes (False, str, None)
     The expected HTTP response code or code range of the health check.
 This parameter is only valid for HTTP and HTTPS

+  expected_body (False, str, None)
+    A case-insensitive sub-string to look for in the response body

   id (False, str, None)